 Children are assessed regularly throughout school to ensure that all children are making good progress.
 Outcomes of assessments at the end of Key Stage 1 (year 2) and the end of Key stage 2 (Year 6) are collated nationally to compare the performance of all schools.
 We use this information to help us evaluate how well we are doing and identify areas for further development.

-If you would like further information about our school performance please contact our Assessment Leader Mr Darren Glynn
+If you would like further information about our school performance please contact our Assessment Leader, Mr Darren Glynn.

-Mr Glynn (Assessment Leader)
+Mr Darren Glynn (Assessment Leader)